 We need the knowledge of God’s word to make wise decisions, better choices and to speak with wisdom.

 As you make sure to put the Word of God into your heart and mind, you start applying the wisdom you are learning from Christ to your decision-making processes and thus begin making wiser decisions.
 Remember that:

 “All scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work.”
 2 Timothy 3.16-17.

-Your speech becomes gracious and seasoned with the word of God as you choose to speak wisely.
-Wisdom works its way from the inside out; it all begins with getting the word into your heart.
+Your speech will become more gracious and seasoned with the word of God as you choose to speak wisely what God has placed in your heart (Remember what the heart is full of, the mouth speaks .
+Luke 6:45) Wisdom works its way from the inside out; it all begins with getting the word into your heart.

 Once the word is in your heart, the Spirit will cause you to remember when you need to.